PhD Program Thesis, Defense & Graduation

 There is no set length for your thesis, but it should have three main sections: preliminary pages, including the title and copyright pages, table of contents, acknowledgements, and a list of figures; body or text of the work; and appendices and bibliography.

 For general formatting guidelines, we suggest you refer to a pamphlet titled “A Formatting Guide for Successful Completion of the Doctoral Dissertation.”
 A printed version of the pamphlet is part of the PhD packet, which you can pick up in our administration office at 550 First Avenue, Medical Science Building, Suite 228.
-All requirements are also listed on our student community thesis defense and graduation page, which you can access using your Kerberos ID.
+All requirements for thesis defenses and graduation are also listed in our student community, which you can access by using your Kerberos ID.

 Doctoral Thesis Committee

 For your thesis defense, your thesis committee needs one additional member, typically a professor from outside NYU Grossman School of Medicine with expertise in your field of study.
 You and your graduate advisor should discuss the choice of an outside reader and arrive at a mutual conclusion.
 The outside reader reads your thesis and attends your defense.